ajitavchatterjee/trending-meetup-location/README.md

-# Assessment: Trending Meetup locations
+# Trending Meetup locations
-This project consists of 4 parts:
+This application has backend and fronend implementation which can retrieve, process and display the most popular meetup locations in the form of heatmap.
+It consists of 4 projects:

-1. collection-kafka: It is a Springboot application and has basically two purpose.
+1. **collection-kafka:** It is a Springboot application and has basically two purpose.
 	* Reads the live input stream from RSVP meetup.com. https://stream.meetup.com/2/rsvps
 	* Send it continuously to a Kafka topic (meetuprsvp) so that the data can be processed as streams using Apache Spark.

-2. spark-kafka-analyzer: It is a Springboot application and serves the following purposes.
+2. **spark-kafka-analyzer:** It is a Springboot application and serves the following purposes.
 	* Reads the message from the same Kafka topic (meetuprsvp) and processes it to find the venue count as streams of batches using Apache Spark.
 	* Updates the venue details along-with the calculated count in the cassandra database (keyspace(rsvp) & table(meetupfrequenncy)) and if the venue is already present, it just updates the count.

-3. meetup-reactive-service: It is reactive Spring boot application and serves the following purposes:
+3. **meetup-reactive-service:** It is reactive Spring boot application and serves the following purposes:
 	* It used the Cassandra DB reactive driver to produce flux data from the same Cassandra keyspace (rsvp) and table (meetupfrequenncy).
 	* It will expose the analyzed Venue Frequency as a rest end point (/meetupVenues).

-4. meetup-map: This is an Angular application which shows the heatmap.
+4. **meetup-map:** This is an Angular application which shows the heatmap.
 It has following features:
 	* It uses AGM (Angular Google maps) libarary to show the heatmap coordinates along-with weight.
 	* It uses a Server side event (SSE) support to the above endpoint (/meetupVenues) and plots the heatmap overlay.